Deinol/Unity-EventBroadcastSystem/README.md

 # EventBroadcastSystem for Unity
-A light system that allows to broadcast events in order to listen to listen to them from any other object without references.
+A light system that allows to broadcast events in order to listen to listen to them from any other object without any references.